ciwolsey/arp-scan/README.md

 40:0D:10:88:92:90=Router=
 ```

-## Windows Hosts File Integration
+## Windows Hosts File Integration (Windows Only)

-The `--add-hosts` feature allows you to automatically update your Windows hosts file (`C:\Windows\System32\drivers\etc\hosts`) with entries from your `labels.txt` file.
-Here's how it works:
+The `--add-hosts` feature allows you to automatically update your Windows hosts file (`C:\Windows\System32\drivers\etc\hosts`) with entries from your `mappings.txt` file.
+This feature is only available on Windows.

 1. When you run `arp-scan --lookup --add-hosts`:
    - The tool scans your network for active hosts
-   - For each discovered host, it checks if its MAC address exists in `labels.txt`
+   - For each discovered host, it checks if its MAC address exists in `mappings.txt`
    - If a match is found and the entry has a hostname, it adds or updates an entry in the hosts file
    - The entries are sorted by IP address and properly formatted with aligned columns